edsu/pymarc/README.md

 }
 ```

-If you write To parse a file of MARCJSON records you can:
+If you want to parse a file of MARCJSON records you can:

 ```python
 from pymarc import parse_json_to_array